AleksandrAtr/darianna-creative/README.md

 ![High-level Database Schema](image)

-### Suggested Future Improvements
+### Future Improvements

-For future implementations, refer to the "Should Have" and "Could Have" items in the User Stories in the GitHub projects.
-These are tasks that were not completed before the Code Institute project submission deadline.
-Incorporating them will enhance the overall customer experience.
-[Explore the Agile Development section](#agile-development) and refer directly to the [user stories on Github Projects.](https://github.com/users/AleksandrAtr/projects/7/views/1?layout=board)
+For future implementations, consider the "Should Have" and "Could Have" items outlined in the User Stories on the GitHub Projects board.
+These tasks were not completed before the Code Institute project submission deadline but incorporating them will significantly enhance the overall customer experience.
+Explore the Agile Development section for more details and refer directly to the user stories on [GitHub Projects](https://github.com/users/AleksandrAtr/projects/7/views/1?layout=board).

+Additionally, it is suggested to include the following enhancements:

+- **Headshots Portfolio:** Integrate a portfolio section showcasing the business's headshots photography portfolio to provide users with a comprehensive overview of the photographer's work.
+- **Prints Size Cost Functionality:** Develop functionality to adjust pricing based on the size of fine art prints, offering customers flexibility and customization options.
+- **CRUD for Blog Posts:** Implement Create, Read, Update, and Delete functionality for blog posts, allowing the business to publish and manage articles effectively.

+These enhancements are discussed further in the [Website Main Features](#main-website-features) section below.

 ## Website colour palette